안녕하세요. 토미입니다.

 Please memorize 40 words for #601~#640 on page 8 of the Elementary Vocabulary List.

-You can take a quick quiz on the 40 words on my website for free, so please give it a try!
+You can quickly take the 40 words on my website for free, so please try it!

 So, I prepared a gift for you.